Working together to further pipeline automation innovations one project at a time

 “Our Mesabi radiator would see 165-degree Fahrenheit fluid coming in.
-Typically 50/50 ethylene glycol water mixture is used.” explained Pierzina.
+Typically 50/50 ethylene glycol water mixture is used,” explained Pierzina.
 “After the coolant goes through our radiator, it comes out at a different temperature, depending on the flow and the heat rejection in the system.
-That fluid will then go back in to the electrical components and repeat the cycle.”
+That fluid will then go back into the electrical components and repeat the cycle.”

-This project included stringent requirements due to the low temperature differential between the coolant and the air temperature.
+This project included stringent requirements due to the low-temperature differential between the coolant and the air temperature.
 The goal was 120 degrees Fahrenheit with coolant at 165 degrees Fahrenheit, so the overall size ended up being relatively small — 30 inches by 35 inches — for that type of project.

-“The radiators that L&M Radiator designed for us are of the highest quality,” said Coutlee.
+“The radiators that L&M Radiator designed for us is of the highest quality,” said Coutlee.
 “They’re rugged enough for our industry in the oil and gas construction market.
 Our equipment is exposed daily to harsh weather and working conditions.”

 How Innovative Cooling Solutions That Work Are Developed

 L&M Radiator engineers selected copper tubes to help obtain the heat dissipation required for the low temperature differential and for higher performance.
 It was also important to develop a cooling system that was easy to clean and repair onsite due to the remote location and rough terrain of the operation.